Contact: Iain Ballentine

 Our instructors are Snowsport England qualified and have a passion for cross-country skiing and rollerskiiing.
 (See our profiles for more info on us).

-We can now offer both classic and skating rollerski instruction and rollerskis for sale.
+We offer both classic and skating roller ski instruction and roller skis for sale.

 Why?
 Rollerskiing, just like cross-country skiing on which it is based, is great fun.
 You work for the uphills, and enjoy an exhilarating downhill - a sport, a low-impact way to get fit and lose weight, a good laugh.
 It's also good cross-training for other sports and is the perfect preparation for cross-country skiing.

 Who's it for?
-We've taught a whole range of people to rollerski - from pensioners to school kids, hen parties to army ski teams.
+We've taught a whole range of people to rollerski - from kids to pensioners, hen parties to army ski teams.
 We take an approach which suits whoever we're teaching.

 Where?
 We teach regularly in London's Hyde Park and Victoria Park.
-We also run 1-day courses at Dorney Lake near Windsor and Redbridge in Essex.
+We also run 1-day courses at Dorney Lake near Windsor, Redbridge in Essex, Castle Combe in Wiltshire and Ascot.
 See our venues section.
 We can can be booked to come and teach groups at local venues across the country (and bring our rollerski hire equipment with us).
 Ski clubs arrange races and training events across the country.
 Additionally, people can rollerski at cycle circuits, such as Hillingdon in London and on cycle tracks such as the Bristol-Bath cycleway.
 In addition we now run biathlon courses, combining roller skiing and shooting.

 Why haven't I heard of rollerskiing before?
 Good question.
 It's been around for at least 5 decades, and in the 1980s 100+ people took place in a rollerski race in Battersea Park.
 The Princess Royal gave out the prizes.
 But most of the competitors were from the armed forces.
 Snowsport England and the various ski clubs in Great Britain have offered rollerski racing and courses for years, but never really promoted them.
 We have tried to communicate the benefits of rollerskiing better, to a wider audience and bring many more people into the sport.

 Why cross-country skiing?
-Recently cross-country skiing has become quite popular, but the message on cross-country skiing that's been getting out is that it's basically 'walking on snow' and for people who've got too old for alpine skiing.
-We say don't think of cross-country skiing as an alternative to downhill.
-Think of it as a winter equivalent of cross-country mountain biking.
+Cross-country skiing is at one level the toughest, most physically challenging strength endurance sports there is, while at another level it is a gentle way of exploring beautiful Alpine or Nordic countryside in the snow.
+Don't think of cross-country skiing as an alternative to downhill skiing - better to regard it as a winter equivalent of cross-country mountain biking or trail running.
 You work for the uphills, enjoy the downhills, and speed through tight forest tracks, amid beautiful scenery.
 If you do a race, such as a ski marathon, then it becomes even more exciting.
-And it's accessible to anyone who can jump on a cheap flight to the alps or Scandinavia.
-We say do some rollerskiing, and really make the most of what cross-country skiing has to offer.
+And it's accessible to anyone - just jump on a cheap flight to the alps or Scandinavia.
+If you can do some rollerskiing, you will really make the most of what cross-country skiing has to offer.

-Hope you enjoy our website.
-If you have any questions, please get in touch for more information, our email is email@example.com.
+We hope you enjoy our website.
+If you have any questions, please get in touch,, our email is firstname.lastname@example.org.